 - National, state, and local trade association governance, operations and contracting

-Larry has experience as a board chair, nonprofit president, officer, and board member.
+Larry has experience as a board chair, nonprofit president, officer, and nonprofit board member.
 He served as Chair of Philadelphia Foundation’s Board of Managers.
 Philadelphia Foundation is a community foundation with over $700 million in assets.
 He currently is Chair Emeritus of that foundation.
 In addition, he served as the elected Chancellor (president) of the 11,000-attorney Philadelphia Bar Association.

 Health and Health Insurance Law